Queen of Hearts

 - Each team will get the chance to attack and defend a castle against one another.

 - Castle towers will be 4' by 4' and 8' tall.
-There will be at least 4 and possibly as many as 6 towers, with black plastic walls between the towers.
+There will be at least 4 and possibly as many as 6 towers, with tarp walls between the towers.
 The floor of each tower will be about 4' up, and there may be no more than two players (living or dead) in each tower at a given time.
 Players are asked to be very careful when getting in or out of towers.

 - The castle will have a set of outer walls, which may or may not be surrounded by a moat.
 Specific rules for how the moat will work will be announced the day of the event.